 Stepparent Adoption FAQ's

 Being a parent is a rewarding, yet difficult job.
 When you're a stepparent, the job can present additional challenges as you fill an important niche in a child's life.
-Sometimes stepparents chose to further expand their role by adopting their stepchildren, although there are legal hurdles that must be crossed to formalize that relationship.
+Sometimes stepparents choose to further expand their role by adopting their stepchildren.
+However, there are legal hurdles that must be crossed to formalize that relationship.
 This article will provide answers to some of the most common questions about stepparent adoption, including:

-- The duties and rights of the birth parents; and
+- The duties and rights of the birth parents

 Frequently Asked Questions